ckw017/go-shorten/local-setup.md

 ### Why?

 As of the time of writing I'm approximately 25 minutes into having local go links working, so I'm not too sure yet.
-At least so far it seems good for where you need the path, but browser autocomplete only works up to domain (Github, for example).
+At least so far it seems good for where you need the path part of a URL, but browser autocomplete only works up to domain (Github, for example).
 Also handy for links to documentation/blogs with obscure domains.
 I can also see this being handy for saving and naming links as you find them, and rediscovering them by browsing `~/.gosearch` (although now that I think of it this just sounds like a roundabout way to bookmark stuff).

 ### Prerequisites